Azure/azure-powershell/src/StorageMover/docs/New-AzStorageMoverProject.md

 ```

 ### -Description
-A description for the project.
+A description for the Project.

 ```yaml
 Type: System.String